 Specialisms and expertise

-- Acting as a trustee in trusts established to deal with personal injury damages
+- acting as a trustee in trusts established to deal with personal injury damages

-- Acting for parties (both applicants and respondents) in Court of Protection proceedings, including contested and non-contested Deputyship and statutory will applications.
+- acting for parties (both applicants and respondents) in Court of Protection proceedings, including contested and non-contested deputyship and statutory will applications.

-What Brian’s clients say
+What his clients and peers say

 Achievements and other appointments